Leptogenesis in a Left-Right Symmetric Model with double seesaw: Connecting low-scale and high-scale CP violation

-It is important to establish a connection between the parameters at low energy (particularly the CP-violating phases), which can be probed in present and future experiments, and at high energy that would be relevant for leptogenesis.
+It is important to establish a connection between the parameters at low-energy (particularly the CP-violating phases), which can be probed in present and future experiments, and at high-energy that would be relevant for leptogenesis.
 For an unflavored analysis (i.e. considering only $N_1$ decays), this CP-asymmetry ($\epsilon_1$) is defined as

 Here, $\Gamma_{D}$ is the total decay rate for $N_{1}$ and is expressed as